lambdaschool-codegrade/web-46-web-sprint-challenge-advanced-web-applications-rickmansfield/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. Explain what a token is used for.

+    **Answer**
+    Tokens like the JWT JSON web tokens are used to encrypt data for secure transfer between local hosts and servers.
+We have learned to used the for Authentication.

 2. What steps can you take in your web apps to keep your data secure?

+   **Answer**
+   The use of Tokens with Private Routes is what I recall learning so far.
+By first Authenticating with tokens and then authorization with private routes we can "secure" the data accessible to our user(s).
+-
 3. Describe how web servers work.

+    **Answer**
+    Servers are both hardware with the software to run them.
+They can be a single simple small machine or thousands in a farm.
+They provide the context for housing data.
+Local hosts send C.R.U.D Creat, Read, Update, Delete "requests" to obtain or manipulate the data.

-4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+2. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    **Answer**
+    Create to POST
+    Read to GET
+    Update to PUT
+    Delete to DELETE
+    Personally I find more often than not I will "Read/Get" long before POST, PUT, or DELETE.